Marvin Ducksch: Holstein Kiel loan

 In January 2017, Ducksch joined Holstein Kiel on loan for the second half of the season.
 In 17 matches, he scored five goals and made four assists contributing to Holstein's promotion to the 2.
 Bundesliga.
 In June, his loan was extended for the 2017–18 season.
 He finished the 2017–18 season with 18 goals and 12 assists in 33 matches while Holstein Kiel finished in third place but missed out on promotion to the Bundesliga in the relegation playoffs.

 Fortuna Düsseldorf

 In June 2018, Ducksch joined Fortuna Düsseldorf, newly promoted to the Bundesliga, on a four-year contract.

 Hannover 96

 After only one year at Düsseldorf, it was confirmed on 28 June 2019, that Ducksch had joined Hannover 96 on a three-year contract.

 Werder Bremen

 On 25 August 2021, Ducksch transferred to Werder Bremen, signing a three-year contract.
 Four days later, he scored a brace on his debut, a 3–0 win against Hansa Rostock in the 2.
 Bundesliga.

 Birmingham City

 On 7 August 2025, Ducksch signed a three-season contract with Birmingham City.
+On 22 November, he scored his first goals for the club, netting a brace in a 4–1 victory over Norwich City.